PeterStine/OIT-Robosub/README.md

 	Machine Learning Section

-The following is a list of websites to get started on researching Machine Learning (ML) to use in our design for the sub.
+The following is a list of websites to get started on researching Machine Learning (ML) to use in training the sub to recognize different objects.
+Opencv can be used to pipe in camera video to tensorflow.

 http://www.opennn.net/
 https://www.tensorflow.org/